M1 Review 2023: A Robo Advisor & Brokerage Hybrid

 M1 Finance is a safe, and the company is a registered broker/dealer with FINRA and a member of the SIPC.
 This means you get up to $500,000 in SIPC insurance for your investments and up to $250,000 in FDIC insurance for cash in your M1 Spend account.

 Furthermore, M1 Finance says all data is encrypted to protect your privacy.
 Users can also enable extra security features like two-factor authentication to keep their accounts safe.

 We think M1 Finance is one of the best robo advisors on the market because of its lack of fees and the control it gives you to pick your investments.

 However, other robo advisors and wealth management companies might be superior depending on the types of portfolios you want to invest in or if you want human advice.
-Here's how M1 Finance compares to Betterment and Personal Capital, two other popular options for investing and building wealth.
+Here's how M1 Finance compares to Betterment and Empower, two other popular options for investing and building wealth.

 |Minimum to Open Account||$100,000||$10||$0|